strider2112/updater-tool/README.md

   4. the programs can be run by executing "check-for-updates" and "updater". check-for-updates saves the updates.txt formatted file in ..updater-tool/data by default, with r/w permissions

+Uninstall (with root):
+  1. run the command: cd updater-tool && chmod +x .uninstall
+  2. run the command: sudo ./.uninstall

+Uninstall (no root):
+  1. run the command: rm -r updater-tool

 WIP:
 - Work on the scripts to make them more distro-friendly
 - Work on porting it to a more flexible language, such as python or C